Phi Beta Sigma: History (1970–2000)

 In 1970, brother Melvin Evans was elected the first governor of the United States Virgin Islands.
 In 1979, Phi Beta Sigma celebrated its 65th anniversary Conclave in Washington, D.C.
 In 1983, Sigma brother Harold Washington became the first African-American mayor of the city of Chicago, Illinois.
 In 1986, the fraternity opened the Phi Beta Sigma Federal Credit Union, which is open to fraternity members, members of the sister sorority, Zeta Phi Beta, their families, and their respective Regions and chapters.

-In 1986, a brother of Phi Beta Sigma, Baltazar Mendoza-Madrigal, alongside 17 other men, established Sigma Lambda Beta International Fraternity, Incorporated at the University of Iowa.
+In 1986, a brother of Phi Beta Sigma, Baltazar Mendoza-Madrigal, alongside 17 other men, established Sigma Lambda Beta at the University of Iowa.
 Mendoza-Madrigal was inspired by the significant contributions of his fraternity to the African American community and recognized a similar need within the Latino community.
 With permission granted by the national board of Phi Beta Sigma, he was able to maintain his membership while establishing a new organization that aimed to serve and unify the Latino community.

-In 1989, the fraternity celebrated its Diamond Jubilee in Washington, D.C.
+In 1989, the fraternity celebrated its Diamond Jubilee (75th anniversary) in Washington, D.C.
 Also in that year, brother Edison O. Jackson became the president of Medgar Evers College in Brooklyn, New York.

-In 1990, two Sigma brothers made significant firsts in their respective fields as Brothers Charles E. Freeman and Morris Overstreet were elected the first district judge of the Illinois Supreme Court and the first African-American elected by popular vote to a statewide office in the state of Texas, respectively.
-Later on that year, following the establishment of Sigma Lambda Gamma National Sorority, Incorporated at the University of Iowa, which was aided by members of Phi Beta Sigma, Zeta Phi Beta, and Sigma Lambda Beta.
-The four organizations formed the First Inter-Racially Mixed (F.I.R.M) Family network.
-This network was created to embody a shared commitment to unity and mutual support across these diverse Greek organizations, although it did not create any new constitutional bounds that weren't already present.
+In 1990, two Sigma brothers made significant firsts in their respective fields as Brothers Charles E. Freeman and Morris Overstreet were elected the first district judge of the Illinois Supreme Court and the first African American elected by popular vote to a statewide office in the state of Texas, respectively.
+Later that year, following the establishment of Sigma Lambda Gamma at the University of Iowa, which was aided by members of Sigma Lambda Beta, those organizations, along with Phi Beta Sigma and Zeta Phi Beta, formed the unofficial First Inter-Racially Mixed (F.I.R.M.)
+Family network.
+This network embodies a shared commitment to unity and mutual support across these diverse Greek organizations, although it did not create any new constitutional bounds that weren't already present.

 In 1995, the fraternity was involved with the planning and support of the Million Man March, with brother Benjamin Chavis Muhammad serving as the national coordinator of the March.
 The fraternity's national headquarters doubled as the headquarters of the march.